PrincetonUniversity/lucid/readme.md

 ## Kicking the tires
 * This artifact requires both virtualbox (https://www.virtualbox.org/wiki/Downloads) and vagrant (https://www.vagrantup.com/downloads).
 It has been confirmed to work with virtualbox 6.1.26 and vagrant 2.2.18, on both Windows 10 and Big Sur 11.5.2. the virtual machine uses an unmodified version of Ubuntu 18.04.4 LTS.
 * In a terminal, navigate to the [ART]/vm/ directory, and run `setupvm.sh`
-* If you computer does not support .sh files, you can instead run `vagrant box add lucid "lucid.box"`
+* If your computer does not support .sh files, you can instead run `vagrant box add lucid "lucid.box"`
-* Run `vagrant up` to start up the VM and `vagrant ssh` to enter it.
+* Run `vagrant up` to start up the VM (may take a few minutes) and `vagrant ssh` to enter it.
-* Once in the VM, navigate to the /lucid directory.
+* Once in the VM, navigate to the /lucid directory with `cd /lucid`.
 This is a mirror of the [ART] directory on the host computer, so changes to the files will be reflected in the VM, and vice-versa.
 * To build Lucid, simply run `make` from within the /lucid directory.
 If the build is successful, you will see some parse warnings about shift/reduce conflicts, and there should be a `dpt` binary in the /lucid directory.
 This is the Lucid binary (the name dpt is from the project's original name, Data Plane Threads).
 * As a first test, run `./dpt examples/interp_tests/basics.dpt`.
 This should print out a lot of text, ending with the lines
 ```
 entry events handled: 1
 total events handled: 13